rails/sprockets/README.md

 jquery.js
 ```

 Then `alpha.js` will be loaded before either of the other two.
 This can be a problem if `alpha.js` uses jquery.
-For this reason it is not recommend to use `require_directory` with files that are ordering dependent.
+For this reason it is not recommended to use `require_directory` with files that are ordering dependent.
 You can either require individual files manually:

 ```js
 //= require jquery